Patcholie/PSP-SMT-Divergences/README.md

 The Precision Candles & SMT Divergence indicator is an advanced technical analysis tool designed to identify potential reversal and continuation points through two complementary methods:

-1. **PSP (Precision Swing Points)**: Detects when the main chart symbol and a comparison symbol move in opposite directions, indicating potential strength or weakness
+1. **PSP (Precision Swing Points)**: Detects when the main chart symbol and a comparison symbol move in opposite directions, with enhanced swing point filtering
 2. **SMT Divergence**: Identifies divergences between price action and technical indicators at multiple timeframe levels

 > **IMPORTANT**: This indicator is designed as an analytical tool to highlight potential trading opportunities.
 It should be used in conjunction with other confirmation tools and proper risk management practices.